I Like America & America Likes Me: Music and lyrics

 The lyrics of "I Like America & America Likes Me" reference streetwear brand Supreme.

 Randall Roberts of the Los Angeles Times classified "I Like America & America Likes Me" as "aggro-R&B", while Juan Rodriguez of No Ripcord deemed the song a half-convincing ode to SoundCloud rap, and Conrad Duncan of Under the Radar called it "mumble rap but pop".
 Joe Goggins of Drowned in Sound said the beginning of the song is reminiscent of Sigur Rós but the end has the "sort of aggressively electronic flourish that wasn't part of the musical lexicon until a couple of years ago".
-Eve Barlow of GQ said the chorus reminded her of riding the bus at 1 am with nothing but a "dirty kebab and Burial's Untrue [(2007)] for company", writing that lyrics such as "Believe and say something" provide the momentum for such nights.
 Claire Biddles of The Line of Best Fit compared the line "I'm scared of dying / it's fiiiiiine!" to "a friend who is only able to tell of their darkest thoughts in the context of a joke on Twitter".
 Nicole Almeida of Atwood Magazine said the lyrics speak to the increasing anxiety felt by the younger generation post-Brexit and Donald Trump.
 Eddie Fu of Genius noted the references to the streetwear brand Supreme were possibly inspired by the 2018 March for Our Lives rally, where a teenager brought a sign that read: "It's easier to buy a gun than buy Supreme".